 We’ve all been there – you’re midway through a presentation and it’s going well.
 The audience is engaged, your nerves are gone and your confidence is high.
 When all of a sudden you get asked a question that you don’t know the answer to and it brings you crashing back down to earth.
+Handling questions can be difficult!

 None of the above will help you – in fact they are guaranteed to make things worse.
 But the good news is there are 3 simple techniques that can help you handle the situation like a pro.
+Handling questions can be difficult, but it can also be an opportunity!

 Read on to learn how to answer tricky questions and keep your confidence and reputation intact.